josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 *   The second specifies a literal string resource to use for the `TITLE` token.
     The `TITLE` provider token is *not* a class, but is instead a special kind of provider lookup key called an [injection token](guide/dependency-injection-in-action#injection-token), represented by an `InjectionToken` instance.

-You can use an injection token for any kind of provider but it's particularly helpful when the dependency is a simple value like a string, a number, or a function.
+You can use an injection token for any kind of provider but it is particularly helpful when the dependency is a simple value like a string, a number, or a function.

 The value of a *value provider* must be defined before you specify it here.
 The title string literal is immediately available.
 The `someHero` variable in this example was set earlier in the file as shown below.
-You can't use a variable whose value will be defined later.
+You cannot use a variable whose value will be defined later.

 <code-example header="dependency-injection-in-action/src/app/hero-of-the-month.component.ts" path="dependency-injection-in-action/src/app/hero-of-the-month.component.ts" region="some-hero"></code-example>

-Other types of providers can create their values *lazily*; that is, when they're needed for injection.
+Other types of providers can create their values *lazily*; that is, when they are needed for injection.

 <a id="useclass"></a>